Image

 Simple.
 Strength + CO2 reduction = low carbon concrete

-Lower carbon concrete - the future of design
+Lower carbon concrete is the future of design

 As new materials science in concrete design is developed it is applied to the same ratings.
 Tell us your required carbon rating and we will supply, incorporating the latest available replacements, limestone fillers or alkali activated solutions.
 And, in the not-too-distant future we’ll be adding calcined clays to the solutions designs.